hanchau/hanchau/README.md

         for i in range(0, len(tasks)):
             if i % 20 == 0:
                 print("Hey, Can't you see I'm working")
-                print("bc code fat gaya! told you to test regorously!!") return 0
+                print("bc code fat gaya! told you to test rigorously!!") return 0